Baverstrand/Baverstrand.github.io/_posts/2021-09-07-On-the-second-day-the-sky-(and-the-cloud)-was-created.md

   - School
 tags:
   - .NET
-  - Molnapplikationer
+  - Cloud applications
-  - Molnet
+  - The cloud
-  - Skolarbete
+  - SchoolWork
 ---
 There are people who believe the sky was created on the second day.
 Today is my second day of my second year on the road becoming a .NET-developer.